 Despite the fact that our system of intellectual property is badly broken, there are those who seek to break it even further.
 The first priority must be to stem the tide of rent-seekers demanding ever greater privilege.
-Domestically, within the United States and Europe, there is a continued effort to expand the scope of innovations subject to patent, to extend the length of copyright, and to impose ever more draconian penalties for intellectual property violation.
-Internationally, the United States - as a net exporter of ideas - has been negotiating dramatic increases in protection of U.S. intellectual monopolists as part of free trade agreements; the recent CAFTA agreement is an outstanding example of this bad practice.
+Within the United States and Europe, there is a continued effort to expand the scope of innovations subject to patent, to extend the length of copyright, and to impose ever more draconian penalties for intellectual property violation.
+Internationally, the United States - as a net exporter of ideas - has been negotiating dramatic increases in protection of U.S. intellectual monopolists as part of free trade agreements; the recent Central American Free Trade Agreement (CAFTA) is an outstanding example of this bad practice.